samiullahbahadur/ToDo-list/README.md

 Additional description about the project and its features.

-# Getting Started

-To get a local copy up and running follow these simple steps.

-- You can clone this repo by typing on your terminal.<pre><code>git clone https://github.com/samiullahbahadur/Todo_list </code></pre>
-- Type <pre><code>cd To-Do-List</code></pre> to access the project on the terminal

 ## Built With

 - HTML and CSS
 - Mostly JavaScript

-## Getting Started
+# Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

-Clone the repository using git clone and pasting the following link git@github.com:samiullahbahadur/ToDo-list.git.
+- You can clone this repo by typing on your terminal.<pre><code>git clone https://github.com/samiullahbahadur/ToDo-list
+  </code></pre>
+- Type <pre><code>cd ToDo-list
+  </code></pre> to access the project on the terminal

 ### Prerequisites